waxantiques

 Description

-A very pretty antique sterling silver teapot with deep embossed decoration.
+A very pretty antique silver teapot with deep embossed decoration.
 Small size.
 Good style with an ornamental animal head spout.
 There is a hand engraved armorial to the front and reverse sides.
 The interior has the original gilded finish.

 Contains 350 ml.

-Weight 327 grams, 10.5 troy ounces.
+Weight 327g, 10.5 troy oz.

 Height 9.75cm.
 Spread 17.75cm.